-After Mohács (1526) the city first opened its gates to the national King Szapolyai, then became loyal to the usurper king Ferdinand because of its captain, Nádasdy Tamás.
-It was in 1529 when the Turks reached it and the castle’s commander, Christopher Lamberg thought it would be futile to defend the town so he burnt it down: so the arriving Turks could see nothing at the castle’s walls just the smoking blackened ruins, hence the Turkish name for Győr, „Yamk Hale” (burned castle).
+After the Battle of Mohács (1526), the city first opened its gates to the national King Szapolyai, then became loyal to the usurper king Habsburg Ferdinand because of its captain, Nádasdy Tamás.
+It was in 1529 when the Turks reached it and the castle’s commander, Christopher Lamberg thought it would be futile to defend the town so he burned it down: so the arriving Turks could see nothing at the castle’s walls just the smoking blackened ruins, hence the Turkish name for Győr, „Yamk Hale” (burned castle).

 Due to the Ottoman wars, Győr became the center of the Trans-Danubian region’s captiancy.
 King Ferdinand appointed Fels Lánárd in 1537 to carry out the reinforcement of the castle.
 During this period, the town was surrounded by new fortifications and a new 10-meter-high city wall that was made of brick, designed by the leading Italian builders of the era.
 One of them was Pietro Farabosco who made the new plans in 1562 and he was helped by Francesco Benigno and Bernando Gabelli.
 The town changed in character during these years, with many new buildings built in the Renaissance style, but the main square and the grid of streets remained.
 As for Renaissance forts in general, it is not commonly known that the castles of the 1,000-mile-long Hungarian / Transylvania / Croatian Borderland were rapidly constructed by the best Italian engineers of the age, giving us plenty of examples of the Renaissance fort-arhitecture.
 Here you can read more about this magnificent Borderland: